“This alone saves me up to six hours per module. Since the template completion is automated, there is no human error involved," says Ian.

 “Furthermore, online environments can capture data in real-time and employ this in the course content development and presentation far faster and more efficiently than traditional schools could.

 “Online schools, such as Valenture Institute, speak directly to how young people today live lives that are integrated with technology rather than relying on methods that may no longer be relevant to a hyper-connected generation.
-Finally, online schools provide safety to students in terms of continuity of their education during lockdowns while maintaining a connection to their classmates.”
+Finally, online schools provide safety to students in terms of continuity of their steam education during lockdowns while maintaining a connection to their classmates.”

 A lot of students are interested in AI, what advice could you give to those who want to pursue a career in this field?